 Local workers - Qualifications - Administrative and Support Services

-In the Gunnedah Shire, the Administrative and Support Services workforce has a similar proportion with tertiary qualifications compared to the Manufacturing workforce.
+In the Gunnedah Shire, the Administrative and Support Services workforce has a lower proportion with tertiary qualifications compared to New South Wales.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including: